Master of Business Administration Concentration: Cannabis Commercialization

 CHEM 09530 - Advanced Chemical Analysis of Cannabinoids (3 s.h.)

 This course is an introduction to the various aspects of chemical analysis that are used for the characterization of cannabinoid content in a variety of natural and commercial products.
 The focus will be on extraction, spectroscopic (including IR, UV/Vis, and mass spectrometry), and chromatographic techniques (gas chromatography, liquid chromatography, preparative chromatography, and supercritical fluid chromatography), specifically related to their use for cannabinoid analysis, residual solvent measurements, and pesticide detection.
-For RCB students seeking the MBA Concentration or COGS in Cannabis - this course will require you to complete a “self-directed bootcamp” with approximately 10 hours of advance work so that you are prepared with an appropriate foundation prior to beginning the course; you will be provided with appropriate material for review (e.g., readings, videos, audio files, etc.) but you must commit to pursuing this content independently (e.g. no faculty oversight or feedback).
+For RCB students seeking the MBA Concentration or COGS in Cannabis Commercialization, this course will require you to complete a “self-directed bootcamp” with approximately 10 hours of advance work so that you are prepared with an appropriate foundation prior to beginning the course; you will be provided with appropriate material for review (e.g., readings, videos, audio files, etc.), but you must commit to pursuing this content independently (e.g., no faculty oversight or feedback).

-Complementary Elective Coursework
+Elective Options—Complementary Coursework

 CJ 09529 - Community Justice